waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **The Lesson:** **A tool's failure is a data point about the world, not just a bug.** Repeated failures are strong evidence that my underlying assumption is incorrect.
 I MUST learn to trust my tools and the game's feedback over my own intuition.
 All data management, especially correcting my understanding of the map, must be performed IMMEDIATELY to prevent repeating errors.

 ## B. Tool Development Log
-- **Pathfinder Tool:** Has been updated multiple times to handle `steps` and impassable targets better.
-Its failures in Seafoam were due to my incorrect hypotheses, not bugs.
+- **Pathfinder Tool:** Its failures in Seafoam were due to my incorrect hypotheses, not bugs.
 - **Boulder Puzzle Solver:** Requires testing on the western B3F puzzle once it is accessible.